PRELUDE & DISCLAIMER

 Plan well ahead.
 Too many events over the past decade have been planned in less than 6 months only to have a very unsuccessful event.
 The best of committees plan as early as a good year in advance.
 When and Where work hand in hand and must be done together.
 Having a venue but no free dates is no better than having dates and no venue.

 Outside or Inside?
-And outside event is wonderful but only as long as the weather is good.
+And the outside event is wonderful but only as long as the weather is good.
 One cannot control the weather so be prepared for just about anything.
 It is logical to assume that an outdoor event requires much more planning and logistics than an inside event.
-Nevertheless, the good thing is your venue will mostly decide your layout of the Dance Circle, Arbor, Vendors and more by one simple factor: amount of space.
+Nevertheless, the good thing is your venue will mostly decide your layout of the Dance Circle, Arbor, Vendors and more by one simple factor: the amount of space.
 Cases in point: A Drum Arbor inside might not be possible.
 A limited space outside may also hinder the size and place of the Drum Arbor.

 Questions on insurance and liability will mainly be concerned with your venue and that comes from whether your event is inside or outside.
 Sometimes the venue will cover the powwow event and committee, but many times the venue requires that the powwow committee also put up good faith for any possible liabilities and have their own insurance.